Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes: Plausible scenarios

 In this section we use the constraints derived by using the decay rate and forward-backward asymmetry bin-by-bin, for which the BESIII provided experimental results with correlations~\cite{BESIII:2026ydr}, combined with the LQCD results for the $D\to K$ semileptonic form factor~\cite{Chakraborty:2021qav,Parrott:2022rgu}.
 We also use the leptonic decay result given in Eq.~\eqref{Dsmunu-exp}, combined with the precisely determined $f_{D_s}$ decay constant~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}, and consider the scenarios in which all the NP couplings in Eq.~\eqref{eq:left} are real valued.
 Turning on a single NP coupling is not enough to ensure the compatibility with experimental data.
 The next simplest situation is to allow two NP couplings to be simultaneously non-zero.
 We show in Fig.~\ref{fig:2} all such scenarios where we also superpose the low energy constraints with the high-energy ones as discussed in the previous section.
 We see that all such scenarios are acceptable to $2\sigma$.
 Note however that the LHC constraints are quite strong and comprise the SM, which together with the tight constraint arising from the leptonic decay (also consistent with the SM prediction), only allow for tiny values of the NP couplings, cf.~regions within the black curves in Fig.~\ref{fig:2} to $2\sigma$.
 We find that these values are too small to generate any significant shift with respect to the SM values for any integrated observable mentioned so far, including the integrated observables that can be derived from the angular distribution of $D_s\to \phi (\to KK)\mu \nu_\mu$.
 Instead, a binned experimental $q^2$-distribution of these observables ($q^2$-dependent coefficient in the angular $D_s\to \phi (\to KK)\mu \nu_\mu$ distribution) could provide valuable tests of the deviation observed in Ref.~\cite{BESIII:2026ydr}, and select among the scenarios presented in Fig.~\ref{fig:2}.

 Finally, we note that data from the HL-LHC will further enhance the sensitivity of LHC constraints on charged-current transitions.
 The projected reach for an integrated luminosity of $3~\mathrm{ab}^{-1}$ is shown by the dashed curves in Fig.~\ref{fig:2} for both Drell-Yan \cite{Allwicher:2022gkm,Allwicher:2022mcg} and $Wh$ production~\cite{Eboli:2025vks}.
-This will provide the best sensitivity to all operators, with the exception of the pseudoscalar one, $g_P = g_{S_R} - g_{S_L}$, which is better constrained by the leptonic decays $D_s\to \mu\nu$.
+This will provide the best sensitivity to all operators, with the exception of the pseudoscalar one, $g_P = g_{S_R} - g_{S_L}$, which is better constrained by the leptonic decays $D_s\to \mu\nu$, as $g_P$ lifts the helicity suppression of this process in the SM.
 Although we focus on the muon flavor in this letter, this conclusion also extends to operators with any other lepton.